 Typical Scenarios Where It’s Possible

-Below are the most common situations where a bank account opening without Emirates ID in Dubai is possible for businesses:
+Below are the most common situations where a bank account opening without Emirates ID in Dubai may still move forward in the early stages:

 1. Newly Established Free-Zone Companies

-If your company is newly incorporated and you’re waiting for your residency visa and Emirates ID, some banks will open the account using your passport, company trade licence, and shareholder documents.
-You’ll typically need to submit the Emirates ID once it’s issued.
+If your company is newly incorporated and you are still waiting for your residency visa and Emirates ID, some banks may begin the application using your passport, trade licence, and corporate documents.
+However, final activation is typically held until Emirates ID is issued.

 2. Non-Resident Shareholders